devops-surya/devops-training/FEB-2023/Ansible/Ansible.md

 * Installing java , tomcat
 * Created a devops pipeline by using the samplewarfilefrom opensource.
 * Deployed the application by using ansible
+* ANSIBLE ROLES & Structure of Role
+* Ansible-Galaxy & usage of ansible galaxy
+* Jinja template
+* How to create a Ansible role
+* Use the Ansible role created
+* Tags in ansible

 1. List down manual commands.
 2. Check it by running them manually